chrthomsen/pygrametl/docs/examples/dimensions.rst

     conn.close()

-The example shows how to utilize :class:`.CachedDimension` to automatically improve the performance of :meth:`lookup`.
+The example shows how to utilize :class:`.CachedDimension` to automatically improve the performance of :meth:`.CachedDimension.lookup`.
 The :class:`.CachedDimension` caches the values from the product dimension locally, allowing increased performance when looking up keys as fewer, or none if all rows are cached, round trips are made to the database.

 BulkDimension
 -------------